stanfordnlp/stanza/_pages/faq.md

 ### Getting `ERROR: Could not find a version` `that satisfies the requirement torch` when installing Stanza

 This is usually because PyTorch doesn't have a version that Stanza requires for install through `pip`.
 You can usually work around this issue by installing PyTorch from your package manager (e.g., Anaconda) first, before trying to install Stanza.

+### Getting `module 'stanza' has no attribute 'download'` when downloading models with Stanza

+This is likely because you're using Python 2.
+Note that Stanza only supports Python 3.6 or later.

 ### Model download is very slow or I cannot connect to the server